natmil1999/WebNovelAggregator/README.md

 The server can be started using 'python app.py' when in the program directory in windows command prompt.
 The command cd "C:\Program Files\WebNovelAggregator && python app.py" can be used to navigate to the program directory and run it in one line.

+If you wish to regularly use this local server, it may be useful to use windows task scheduler (or a different mecahnism) to run the above command on startup; there are many resources online on how to do this.

 This is mainly a personal use project.
 Updates to allow for easier use by other users in the future may be added depending on interest.